 Amy Tenderich was diagnosed with type 1 diabetes in May of 2003.
 She is the founder and editor-in-chief of Diabetes Mine and co-authored the book Know Your Numbers, Outlive Your Diabetes.
 You will frequently find her speaking at diabetes, health, and social media events across the country.

 Diabetes can cause problems, literally head-to-toe.
 And the damage that can occur to your feet is no joke.
 While most of us have a vague idea that diabetic feet need special care, we usually don’t look into the details until it’s absolutely necessary—in other words, when things are already going wrong.

-That’s why I’d encourage you — whether you’ve experienced trouble with your feet to date or not — to take a moment to learn about foot health with diabetes in this series of articles.
+That’s why I’d encourage you—whether you’ve experienced trouble with your feet to date or not—to take a moment to learn about foot health with diabetes.

 There’s no replacement for good old-fashioned caution.
-This means you should take extra care in choosing footwear that fits well, avoid walking around barefoot, and inspect your feet yourself every day.
+This means you should choose footwear that fits well, avoid walking around barefoot, and inspect your feet yourself every day.

 - Wash your feet daily in lukewarm water, including between the toes.
 Dry them gently and moisturize well.

 - Diabetes may cause you to sweat less, which can lead to cracked, dry skin.
 So when you trim your toenails, take care not to injure the surrounding skin.